 ⚡ kubectl run busybox --image=busybox --rm -ti --restart=Never --command -- nslookup my-service

 NOTE: If something is wrong with name resolving, your probably encounter kubedns or coredns issues.
 Please check those pods first.

 Also you can simply forward container port to your localhost for troubleshooting:

 Kubernetes API Access

 If your application needs the access to Kubernetes API (almost all addons will require it) you can check if the API is reachable first:

 ⚡ kubectl run curl --image=appropriate/curl --rm -ti --restart=Never --command -- sh -c 'KUBE_TOKEN=$(cat /var/run/secrets/kubernetes.io/serviceaccount/token) && curl -sSk -H "Authorization: Bearer $KUBE_TOKEN" \ https://$KUBERNETES_SERVICE_HOST:$KUBERNETES_SERVICE_PORT/api/v1/namespaces/default/pods'

 Please note that on RBAC enabled Kubernetes cluster default service account doesn't have any permissions and above command would result in error code

 403 Forbidden.
 You should create and use a dedicated service account for your application in that case.
-This will probably happen if you deployed the cluster with

 This guide will be handy for you to start with Kubernetes.
 Maybe you are using a Kubernetes for a while already, but you weren't aware of some commands and ways to troubleshoot and check your applications.
 Stay tuned for the next one.